 Nova Scotia Labour and Advanced Education has the following branches and divisions:

-Through the Canada-Nova Scotia Labour Market Agreement for Persons with Disabilities (LMAPD), provides a range of programs, goods and services to support students with disabilities in post-secondary education.
+The Workforce Development Agreement (WDA) provides a range of programs, goods and services to support students with disabilities in post-secondary education.

 Private Career Colleges